Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/XCM/2-Primitives-slides.md

 ## Example: WithdrawAsset

-An instruction used to get assets from an account and put them into the holding register.
+An instruction used to get assets from an account to use them during the execution of the message.

 <pba-flex center>